7 Herbal Teas That Will Make You Healthier

 Milk thistle and dandelion tea

-Rosehips are the fruit of the rose plant and are one of the best plant sources of vitamin C, which is important for the immune system, skin and tissue health and adrenal function.
+Rosehips are the fruit of the rose plant and are one of the best plant sources of vitamin C, which is important for the immune system, skin and tissue health, as well as adrenal function.
 Consider reaching for rosehip tea next time you need a health boost.